“Christians must transform society by being present in every sphere”

 Martha Ramirez told how her faith has driven her vision in the field of art.
 Manuel Rodríguez shared how music has opened doors for him to reach high profile people and how finding other Christian business people with whom to share burdens and dreams was key in his journey.

-And Eva Contador moved the audience by telling her family story, marked by the illness of some of her children, and how the health-entrepreneurial and social work has opened doors for her in the field of politics, to the point of being Deputy Mayor of Cordoba City Council for several years now.
+And Eva Contador moved the audience by telling her family story, marked by the illness of some of her children, and how the health-entrepreneurial and social work has opened doors for her in the field of politics, to the point of being Deputy Mayor of the Cordoba City Council for several years now.

-LEC: a new impulse
+Christian Business Leaders: a new impulse

 One more year